Oleg52/ModToolDocs/docs/addons/units/overview.md

 ![Img2](/assets/images/addons/img11.png)

 There's also triggered driver type, it has activation radius, when you hit it, car starts to drive by itself.

+Units cannot be placed on the custom props in the game, but you can place them by pressing Add button in the tool.
+It will add unit on the cursor position.